albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 ambiguities like NDB and VOR stations having the same names or errors in the source data.

-The cruise speed and altitude are used to create the flight plan if given.
+The cruise altitude is used to create the flight plan if given.
 Otherwise the cruise altitude is automatically determined by the flight plan type (IFR or VFR) and the minimum altitude of the used airway segments.

-SID and STAR procedures require a navdata update except for X-Plane which already comes with a complete navigation database.
+The cruise speed is ignored and produces a warning if found.

 .. figure:: ../images/routedescr.jpg

           A route description that was read successfully with a few warnings about ignored elements.
 The waypoint ``LLL`` could not be found.
 Speed, altitude, SID and STAR were recognized.
-The ground speed of 433 knots is calculated based on given mach number 0.74 and standard atmosphere conditions.

 Buttons
 ~~~~~~~